 In a narrow side street in Joinville an unmarked red door lay wide open, hanging awkwardly off its hinges.
 My son glanced at me, then cautiously ventured in, his beaming face reappearing at the entrance a few seconds later.

 “You are always looking for off-the-beaten-track travel gems, right Dad?” he said through a grin as wide as a baguette, “Well, I think I’ve just found one!”
-And he disappeared through the door once again.
+And, with that, he disappeared through the door once again.

 We weren’t supposed to be in Champagne at all.
 A long-planned camping trip to Austria with some family became unstuck at the very last minute when a cousin fell sick and the Austrian weather forecasters inconveniently decided that it would rain heavily for several days.